Kalighat painting: Jamini Roy and the Kalighat School

 Roy's language of nationalism was the exact preservation of the idyllic rural image, starkly in contrast to the migrated artisans who witnessed their immediate surroundings and reflected them on their pats.
-By employing motifs such as hut, tree, alpona, etc., Roy displaced the metropolitan of the Kalighat paintings to the rural.
+By employing motifs such as hut, tree, alpona, etc., Roy displaced the metropolitan paintings to the rural.
 Therefore, his idiom was apparently "confined to aesthetic parallelism.
 So it never rose to any degree of authenticity; it never had the earthiness and the verve (or sly humour) of its close folk prototypes, whether those of Kalighat or Puri".
 Bishnu Dey highlights how Roy's paintings were static as compared to the more vivacious and energetic Kalighat Pats, because of Roy's inability to understand the contemporary problems which the Patuas represented with a flair.
 In this process, Roy's paintings are stripped off the humour and the power of the female forms which are intrinsic features of the Kalighat school.

-The most "lucrative motif" that Roy adapted was that of the eye, as Mukherjee notes, and it was the difference in the painting of the eyes that accounted for the divide in popularity.
+The most "lucrative motif" that Roy adapted was that of the eye, as Mukherjee notes, "and it was the difference in the painting of the eyes that accounted for the divide in popularity".
 Roy's figures have eyes which connect with the viewer, whereas in Kalighat paintings the eyes are self-engaged.
 Mukherjee explains: "What I am trying to say is that the women, the cat, durga, ganesh and even asura stares back at the viewer with a dead pan expression, while the observed in the Kalighat paintings simply disengage themselves from the viewer".
 According to her, this helps us to understand how the elites viewed the subaltern in the nineteenth century.
-Therefore, the drawing of the eyes is a conscious choice made by the patuas who felt the elites, whom they represented in their pats, didn't look back at the subaltern - hence, their gaze is self-engaged; it represents how deeply the elites were concerned with carving their own new identity that they didn't attempt to connect with the subaltern painters.
+Therefore, the drawing of the eyes is a conscious choice made by the patuas who felt the elites, whom they represented in their pats, didn't look back at the subaltern - hence, their gaze is self-engaged; representing how deeply the elites were concerned with carving their own new identity that they didn't attempt to connect with the subaltern painters.
 Thus, through Roy and his body of art we understand the importance of connecting with the subaltern.

 Here it is important to remember that art is derived, it is not created in vacuum, and Roy essentially overlooked this aspect in his attempt to create a dominant style to "preserve and therefore desexualise the body of folk by transforming it into spiritual".
 Sumanta Banerjee's idea of obscenity and folk culture helps us to see how Jamini Roy significantly changed the image of that which he was taking from, and his indebtedness therefore exists not for folk art itself, but for the imagination of folk art.